Kingdom of Naples: Spanish rule

-Spanish rule under the Habsburgs and Bourbons
+Austrian Habsburgs and Bourbons

 After the War of the Spanish Succession in the early 18th century, possession of the kingdom again changed hands.
 Under the terms of the Treaty of Rastatt in 1714, Naples was given to Charles VI, the Holy Roman Emperor.
 He also gained control of Sicily in 1720, but Austrian rule did not last long.
 Both Naples and Sicily were conquered by a Spanish army during the War of the Polish Succession in 1734, and Charles, Duke of Parma, a younger son of King Philip V of Spain, the first member of the French House of Bourbon to rule in Spain, was installed as King of Naples and Sicily from 1735.
 When Charles inherited the Spanish throne from his older half-brother in 1759, he left Naples and Sicily to his younger son, Ferdinand IV.
 Despite the two Kingdoms being in a personal union under the Habsburg and Bourbon dynasties, they remained constitutionally separate.

 Being a member of the House of Bourbon, Ferdinand IV was a natural opponent of the French Revolution and Napoleon.
 On 29 November 1798, he effectively started the War of the Second Coalition by briefly occupying Rome, but was expelled from it by French Revolutionary forces within the year and safely returned home.
-Soon afterwards, on 23 December 1798, Ferdinand fled Naples to Palermo, Sicily as a French army closed in.
+Soon afterwards, on 23 December 1798, Ferdinand fled Naples to Palermo as a French army closed in.
 In January 1799, the French armies installed a Parthenopaean Republic, but this proved short-lived, and a peasant counter-revolution inspired by the clergy allowed Ferdinand to return to his capital.
 However, in 1801 Ferdinand was compelled to make important concessions to the French by the Treaty of Florence, which reinforced France's position as the dominant power in mainland Italy.